 Search for your brand, product names, and taglines to find sites that have mentioned you on their site.
 If you find that a site has mentioned your brand but not linked back to you, reach out and ask them to add a link in their copy.

 Another way to research link building opportunities is by looking for sites that have broken links.
 In some cases, a website links to a resource or source only to later have the linked page be removed or taken down.
 This leads to a broken link on their site and an opportunity for you to replace it.

 Look for sites that are relevant to your industry or topic and have broken links (using tools like Broken Link Builder or Check My Links).
 If you come across a broken link that could lead to a resource on your site, reach out to that site.
 Notify them of the broken link and provide the possible replacement to your site.

 To find even more link building opportunities, look to your competitors and see what sites have linked to them.
 Click & Tweet!
-When you look at the backlink portfolio of your competitors, you can find opportunities for your site to gain links from the same websites.
+When you check backlinks that your competitors get, you can find opportunities for your site to gain links from the same websites.

 If a site has included a competitor (in an article roundup, directory listing, or featured post), it’s possible that the site will be interested in also featuring your site.
 So reach out to those sites and pitch them on mentioning and linking to your brand.